sr-murthy/oedtools/README.md

 `oedtools` is a command-line OED file validation and query toolkit for the <a href="https://github.com/Simplitium/OED" target="_blank">Simplitium OED</a> (re)insurance exposure data format.

+**Note**: the OED version that this repository and package are pinned to 1.0.3.

 The main features currently include

 * validation of OED account (`acc`), location (`loc`), reinsurance info. (`reinsinfo`) and reinsurance scope (`reinsscope`) input CSV files